SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 This post will introduce some Haskell code to perform sequence operations relevant to the *central dogma of molecular biology*.
-The code here should be relatively simple, but some familiarity with Haskell or functional programming is assumed.
+The code here should be relatively simple, but some slight familiarity with Haskell or functional programming is assumed.

-The treatment of biology in ths post is also rather simple, if you don't know what *the central dogma of molecular biology* is or could do with a brief review, [I have written a bit on it](http://savinaroja.github.io/2015/11/17/a-review-of-the-central-dogma/).
+The treatment of biology in ths post is also kept simple, though if you don't know what *the central dogma of molecular biology* is or could do with a brief review, [I have written a bit on it](http://savinaroja.github.io/2015/11/17/a-review-of-the-central-dogma/).
 It is meant to give a little background for some of the molecular biology terms